 Waterford, in Ireland's south-east, lies roughly midway between the capital Dublin (166 kilometers) and Cork (122 kilometers).
 Trains and buses connect from both cities.
 Rosslare, with ferry connections to Britain and Europe, is about an hour away by car.
 Located where the River Suir is broad and deep, the city is a port of considerable importance.
 Waterford is famed worldwide for its handmade crystal, Waterford Glass, but sadly, most manufacturing now takes place in other countries, although some is still produced here.
 The city has a colorful past, from the Vikings to Norman Warrior Strongbow and the Cromwellian siege during the 1600s.

 1 Curraghmore House & Gardens Editor's Pick

-Around 35 minutes drive from Waterford city is stately Curraghmore House, set amongst 2,500 acres of beautiful formal gardens, woodland, and grazing pastures.
+Around 35 minutes drive from Waterford city is elegant Curraghmore House, presiding over 2,500 acres of formal gardens, grazing fields, and forests.
 This is the home of the 8th Marquis of Waterford whose ancestors came to Ireland from Normandy in the 12th century.
 Of particular note is stone-arched King John's Bridge, built in 1205 and the oldest bridge in Ireland.
 The Shell House, a folly built by the Countess of Tyrone in 1754, is also fascinating.
 In order to indulge her plan, she apparently instructed Ship Captains at Waterford Port to bring her back shells from around the world.

 Hours: Gardens & Shell House - open from Easter-October on Tuesday, Wednesday, & Thursday from 10am to 4pm & the 1st & 3rd Sundays of each month